 The time between receiving the signed contract and the first delivery leaving Belgium for Moscow by road - which took around a week - was just 6 weeks.

-WI’s designated team of R ‘n’ D, project management and administration members dealt with the project from their Heist-op-den-Berg HQ, assisted by the warehouse crew for system assembly.
-Another four people were dispatched to Moscow to aid with the first time assembly.
+WI’s designated team of engineers, project management, administration and planning dealt with this highly complex project from their Heist-op-den-Berg HQ, assisted by the warehouse crew for system assembly.
+Another 4 people were dispatched to Moscow to aid with the first time assembly.

-WI really enjoyed working in close collaboration with Dragone’s production manager Guillaume Duflot, technical director Jean Marcouiller, Marcos Viñals and the Kirkorov production, led by production manager Ilya Piatrouski and technical manager Sergey Koltsov.
+WI really enjoyed working in close collaboration not only with iconic Belgian- Italian director Franco Dragone himself but also with Dragone’s production manager Guillaume Duflot, technical director Jean Marcouiller, Marcos Viñals and the Kirkorov production led by production manager Ilya Piatrouski and technical manager Sergey Koltsov.